Open Poker Rooms in Deadwood, South Dakota

 The main game is 2-10 spread limit Texas Hold’em.
 Higher limit games or a $20 big river are available if there are enough players.

-A $7 no limit Texas Hold’em tournament is held every Friday and Saturday morning at 10:30am.
+A $7 no-limit Texas Hold’em tournament is held every Friday and Saturday morning at 10:30am.
 It has $10 re-buys and a $3 staff bonus.
-A $50 tournament is held on Wednesdays at 7pm.
+These are the only two scheduled tournaments at the Saloon No. 10 poker room.

 Closed poker rooms in South Dakota